COMMUNIST SYMBOLS SURVEY - read more!

 However, in most cases we received no response, even after second and third time of asking - perhaps a problem of language?
 We followed up in a few cases with requests to individual friends and colleagues, who supplied the information, for which we are most grateful.
 We hope information on other countries will be forthcoming.

-We should like to express our gratitude to Annie Beadle who sent out dozens of emails and typed many letters at the start; and to Maksim Mikaric, a student at Warwick University, who collected all the data and designed the chart.
+We should like to express our gratitude to Annie Beadle who sent out dozens of emails and typed many letters at the start; and to students who collected all the data and designed the chart.

 There is no restitution law as such,